kheuton/ClusterDemo/README.md

 ## Questions

 1. What files do you need to create?
-    > A python script that will graph a single country

-    > A slurm file that will call that script for a single country

-    > A file that loops over all countries and submits the slurm script.

-1. How many countries are there and how would you count?
+2. How many countries are there and how would you count?
-    > 248

-    > `ls -lth data | wc -l` = 250, subtract 2: 1 for the header and 1 for the countries.csv

-    > `cat data/countries.csv | wc -l` = 249, subtract 1 for the header

-2. How many graphs did you make?
+3. How many graphs did you make?
 If the number is different than above, how could you investigate?
-    > 247

-    > `grep Error .*`, this function searches every file for the text 'Error'

-    > The error is in a .out file (and not a .err) because the error was handled by the script and not raised.